TimeseriesChart

 maximum value within the given series.

-In the line variant, relative values are always calculated based on the highest value in the dataset, regardless of whether the series are stacked or not.
+In the line and band variant, relative values are always calculated based on the highest value in the dataset, regardless of whether the series are stacked or not.
 This ensures consistency in representation, as the highest value in the series becomes the baseline for calculating the relative percentages.

 Change the chart color/s